 The items below are part of the museum collection.

 Highway Museum Audio Tour (Dutch)

 The Highway Museum was a promotion tour to advocate for a National Highway Museum in addition to the existing Maritime- and Railway Museums.
-From 2007 till 2010 it atended the Dutch holliday fair, mobility events, many parkinglots of shoppingmalls and highway resting area’s.
+From 2007 until 2010 it moved through the Dutch holiday fair, mobility events, many parking lots or shopping malls and highway resting areas.
 In 2008 the National Council for Architecture and Landscape (Rijksbouwmeester) invited the Highway Museum to join the National campaign ”Route ontwerp” to make the highway a design task for the Directorate-General for Public Works and Water Management (Rijkswaterstaat).
-As a follow up of this mission the think tank Operatie Atlantis ‘Wegen naar de Toekomst’ was established.
-The Highway museum contributed with exhibitions, workshops, guided tours, and a design studio based in the midle of highway junction Terbrechtseplein.
+As a follow-up of this mission the think tank Operatie Atlantis ‘Wegen naar de Toekomst’ was established.
+The Highway museum contributed with exhibitions, workshops, guided tours, and a highway design studio based in the middle of highway junction Terbrechtseplein.

 Location The Dutch Highways

 Period 2008 – 2011TeamMuseum collection: Rob Groot Zevert, Hans Jungerius, Ron Stemers fotografie, Suzanne Valkenburg, Victor MeeuwssenAudio tour: Marten Minkema, Mat WijnGraphical design: Pier Taylor